 Although I’m a freelance writer by trade, I’ve always loved crafting and have dreamed of turning my hobbies into a business for years.
-Right now I’m working on launching a woodworking side hustle selling small handmade gifts like pens and bowls.
-As a result, I’ve been doing a lot of research to learn more about how to run a handmade product-based business.
+I’m currently working on launching a woodworking side hustle selling small handmade gifts like pens and bowls.
+As a result, I’ve been doing a lot of research to learn more about running a handmade product-based business.

 Sadly I’ve learned that some crafters aren’t turning much of a profit.
-Customers on platforms like Etsy often aren’t willing to pay enough to properly compensate makers for their time and effort.
-To ensure my side hustle is profitable, I’m planning to focus on customers who see the value in handmade products and are willing to spend more on them.
+Customers on platforms such as Etsy often aren’t willing to pay enough to compensate makers adequately for their time and effort.
+To ensure my side hustle is profitable, I plan to focus on customers who see the value in handmade products and are willing to spend more on them.